 Let me share with you the true story of King Matthias’ duel with the German knight, Holubar, based on the source of Galeotto Marzio (1427-1497).
-Holubar is often confused with another knight called Suohla who was indeed a Czech soldier of the king.
+Holubar is often confused with another knight called Suohla who was indeed a Bohemian soldier of the king.
 It was Antonio Bonfini who described how Matthias and his knight were fighting in a tournament in Székesfehérvár.
 These tournaments were very popular in King Matthias’ age, there were at least 8 such tournaments held only during the celebration of the wedding of Matthias and his Queen Beatrix.
 Let us remark, that even the young scholar, Galeotti was picking up a fight once during the Bohemian wars of the king.
 The Italian Latinist put on armor and he defeated a conceited soldier called Alesus in a tournament.
 So he knew what he was talking about.

 Also, we know that several Hungarian knights took part in similar tournaments in England, in the court of King Edward IV.
 We have the names of Bodna Ulászló, Várdai Frigyes, and Erdélyi László who were awarded in Canterbury.

 “King Matthias was reputed to be a generous king and his court was so famous that people traveled there from far away lands to visit.
 Once upon a time, the strong Holubar knight paid a visit there as well.
 In the German court, he was told to be an invincible warrior.
 He was indeed invincible in jousting but he was also experienced and skilled in the Italian style of fencing, (my remark: he had to know the longsword fencing art of the Italian Fiore style) he had humiliated all his opponents.
 He was fighting with a blunt lance and pushed the other knights out of the saddle, nobody could resist his attack.